 We found the two sets of slopers on the top of the Rock Prodigy average overall.
 They are fine in facilitating a good warm-up but nothing to write home about.
 Despite their unusual shape, the jugs in the middle are quite comfortable and thus among our favorite for one-armed lock-offs and weighted pull-ups.

 The texture on the Rock Prodigy is among our favorites for non-wooden models.
-It is quite fine-grained, and while different in feeling than the Metolius 3D Simulator, these two models tore our hands up the least of any of the polyester resin boards tested.
+It is a quite fine-grained, polyurethane resin hangboard.
 Even with a twenty-pound weight vest and hangboarding 2-3 times a week, this board was only marginally harsher on our skin than our top-textured models, the Beastmaker 1000 and Beastmaker 2000.

 While pinches are a rare strong-point of any hangboard, all of our testers were impressed and appreciated this model's three primary pinch options.
 The Rock Prodigy sports two parts of a pinch that can be used together to create a very wide pinch or individually for two different, small pinch options.
 While pinches will never be the foundation of hangboard training, they are a great way to mix up your training or help prepare for route-specific moves (think steep) on your project.

 Ease of Mounting